Aliases for CCR8 Gene

 GeneCards Summary for CCR8 Gene

-CCR8 (Chemokine (C-C Motif) Receptor 8) is a Protein Coding gene.
-Diseases associated with CCR8 include kaposi sarcoma and allergic rhinitis.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include coreceptor activity and C-C chemokine receptor activity.
-An important paralog of this gene is CCR7.
+CCR8 (C-C Motif Chemokine Receptor 8) is a Protein Coding gene.
+Diseases associated with CCR8 include Kaposi Sarcoma and Molluscum Contagiosum.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and chemokine receptor activity.
+An important paralog of this gene is CCR4.

 Receptor for the chemokine CCL1/SCYA1/I-309.
 May regulate monocyte chemotaxis and thymic cell line apoptosis.
 Alternative coreceptor with CD4 for HIV-1 infection.